-Aurangabad: At least 15 migrant workers run over by cargo train
+Aurangabad: At least 15 migrant workers run over by cargo train, Modi says ‘anguished’

 The victims, who had been walking along the rail tracks, had fallen asleep on them some time during the night.